 In most circumstances, your data will only be processed within the UK or EEA.
 If for any reason we need to have your data processed elsewhere we will inform you of that, any privacy risks involved and what we have done to minimise those risks.
-In most circumstances, we would also seek your consent for that.
+In some circumstances, we would also seek your consent for that.

 You can at any time ask us to tell you what personal data relating to you we hold.

 You also have the right to ask us to rectify your data if it is inaccurate, erase it or restrict the processing of it.
 In some circumstances, you can ask us to provide it to you in a format which would allow you to transfer it digitally to another.

 Where we have requested and you have given us consent to process your data you may withdraw that consent at any time.

 Were our business to be sold all your data would be transferred to the purchaser so that they could use it in the same way as we do now.

 If you are at all concerned about our processing of your data please let us know by emailing email@example.com.

 If you deal with us as an Individual, the following applies:

 Purpose.
 We process your data in order to respond to you and so that we can contact you about matters of mutual interest, and send you white papers, case studies and other related materials that may be of interest.

 Legitimate Interest.
 We have a legitimate interest in doing that as you will have indicated that you wish us to do so or it is reasonable for us to assume that.
 We do not need your consent.